 What are the differences between dry and sensitive skin and simply dehydrated skin?
-We asked SKINIUS dermatologists what are the secrets to improving its appearance!
+We asked SKINIUS dermatologists for the secrets to improving its appearance!

-Dry and sensitive skin It is a very specific skin type in which the epidermis appears dehydrated and chapped.
-The dry condition is determined by an alteration of the lipid barrier and, therefore, by the lack of some amino acids that cause the reduction of urea, a substance that helps water to bind to epithelial cells.
+Dry and sensitive skin is a very specific skin type in which the epidermis appears dehydrated and chapped.
+The dry condition is determined by an alteration of the lipid barrier and, therefore, by the lack of certain amino acids that cause a reduction in urea, a substance that helps water bind to epithelial cells.

-If the percentage of urea is significantly reduced, the skin loses water and becomes dehydrated.
+If the percentage of urea decreases significantly, the skin loses water and becomes dehydrated.

 The most common characteristics of dry skin are flaking, itching, redness, roughness, and a feeling of tightness.

-It is important to know how to recognize its characteristics, since, at times, it can be confused with a real dermatological pathology such as atopic dermatitis.
+It is important to recognize its characteristics, as it can sometimes be confused with a true dermatological condition such as atopic dermatitis.

 What causes dehydrated skin?

 Dehydrated skin can be a temporary condition of the skin tissue.
-It is a lack of water and not lipids, which therefore makes it inelastic and dull.
-Dehydrated skin depends heavily on external factors such as climatic conditions or the use of inappropriate dermocosmetics that can promote transepidermal water loss, a loss that then translates into rough and chapped skin.
+It is a deficiency of water, not lipids, which makes it inelastic and dull.
+Dehydrated skin is highly dependent on external factors such as climatic conditions or the use of unsuitable dermo-cosmetics that can promote transepidermal water loss, which then results in rough and chapped skin.

 The beauty routine for dry skin

-Few products but with a specific action and a super delicate texture are the ones to prefer in this situation.
-A fundamental step is to cleanse the face with delicate products, suitable for sensitive skin, so as not to compromise the balance of the hydrolipidic film.
+Few products, but with specific action and a super delicate texture, are to be preferred in this situation.
+A fundamental step is to cleanse the face with delicate products, also suitable for sensitive skin, so as not to compromise the balance of the hydrolipidic film.

-It is essential to constantly hydrate the skin using high-quality products that contain active ingredients such as fospidine, essential for maintaining balance and deeply nourishing the skin.
+It is essential to constantly hydrate the skin using high-quality products that contain regenerating active ingredients such as fospidin, which is essential for maintaining balance and deeply nourishing the skin.